ssi112/mws-restaurant-stage-2/README.md

 *Be certain to add config.js to the .gitignore file*

 ## Project Overview: Stage 2
+For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In Stage Two, you will take the responsive, accessible design you built in Stage One and connect it to an external server.
+You’ll begin by using asynchronous JavaScript to request JSON data from the server.
+You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using Lighthouse.

-Converted to pull data from external Sails server Added use of IndexedDB to store JSON data for offline first, network second *Note using J. Archibald's IndexedDB Promise library* Added favicon.ico
+- Converted to pull data from external Sails server
+- Added use of IndexedDB to store JSON data for offline first, network second
+- *Note using J. Archibald's IndexedDB Promise library*
+- Added favicon.ico
-Added manifest.json plus icons for PWA
+- Added manifest.json plus icons for PWA

 **Lighthouse Audit Score - Minimum Specifications**
 - PWA > 90
 - Performance > 70
 - Accessibility > 90

-Lighthouse Audit Settings
+**Lighthouse Audit Settings**
+Using Chrome Canary - Disable all extensions or use Incognito window
+   1. Device: Mobile
+   2. Audits: Performance, Progressive Web App, Accessibility
+   3. Throttling: Simulated Fast 3G, 4x CPU Slowdown

-Audit Results Using Above
+**Audit Results Using Above**
 - PWA = 92
+- Performance =  92
+- Accessibility = 97

+If No throttling chosen the scores results are as follows:
+- PWA = 92
-- Performance =  91
+- Performance =  100
 - Accessibility = 97